alokkiitd1729/Simple-Android-App-/README.md

 # Simple-Android-App
 Android App for Exchanging documents among users

-UI is for this app just simple since it's not on Google Play_Store (Still under improvement) Platform used for documents exchange-
+UI is for this app just simple since it's not on Google Play_Store ("Still under improvement").

+Platform used for documents exchange-
   # Firebase Google Cloud Messaging